AlessandroLiscio/KE_Soil_Heritage/README.md

 ```

 WARNING: In order to correctly install the anuzzolese/pyrml package dependecy, a public SSH key for your
 github account needs to be enabled.
-You can find more about this [here] (https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+You can find more about this [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ### Build and run